IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 In the end there is going to be a final **survey** on your assistants improvements, so please remember the changes you make to report on them.
 Enter the survey again to keep track of your progress: https://particify.zmml.de/p/73823831

 **Tip:** Use one prompt and compare answers before and after tuning.
 An example prompt could be 'What is PyCRAM?' or 'How do I move the robot?'
-What prompts you choose depends on the Dataset you provide.
+What prompts you choose depends on the data set you provide.

 ### Initial Instructions

 Create another assistant an **change the initial instructions.** Go to the `Prompt Engine` to set the initial instructions.
 For your new assistant the initial instructions can be found when creating it.
-Choosing the right instructions has tremendous influence on the assisants performance.
+Choosing the right instructions has tremendous influence on the assistants performance.

 <img src="img/ragflow_initial_prompt.png" alt="RAGFlow initial prompt" style="width: 70%;"/>